chrosson/userscripts/_posts/articles/2013-07-28-wrapping-up.md

                     'do=deletepost&s=&postid=' + postid +
                     '&deletepost=delete&reason=areallygoodreason&securitytoken=' + securitytoken,
                     function (doc) {
-                        // doc can either be a string (of a full html page) or an object (of an xml response).
+                        // doc can either be a string (of a full html page) or an object (of xml).
                         // These help differentiate what happened to our request.

                         if (typeof doc === "string" &&